-Jennifer Lopez Serves All Kinds Of Looks In Music Video For ‘Medicine’ Feat.
-French Montana
+Jennifer Lopez Serves All Kinds Of Looks In Music Video For ‘Medicine’ Featuring French Montana

 This is Lopez’s first single release since “Limitless” last year, her song for the Second Act movie.
 It is Lopez’s first release under Hitco Entertainment and her first release of 2019.

-The Inquisitr noted the songs sassy lyrics last week when it was first released.
+The Inquisitr noted the song’s sassy lyrics last week when it was first released.

 “I send shots like an Uzi (Baby),” she sings during the pre-chorus, according to Genius.